dr-jts/crunchyblog/pgfs-qgis/index.md

 DbConnection = "postgres://postgres:password@p.asdfghjklqwertyuiop12345.db.postgresbridge.com:5432/postgres"
 ```

+`pg_featureserv` supports both the OGC API for Features (which is a RESTful HTTP protocol returning JSON) and for ease of use, a web Admin GUI as well.

 In the `pg_featureserv` Admin UI (`http://localhost:9000/collections.html`) we can see the data table published as a collection:

 ![PG_FS Collections](pgfs-home.png)